rammewerk/environment/README.md

 Rammewerk Environment
 ======================

-A simple, fast and yet powerful environment variable handler for projects.
+A simple and fast environment variable handler for projects.

+This package is a different approach to handle environment variables in your project:

-* Parses and caches .env file
+* Parses and automatically caches .env file
+* Will NOT add variables to $_ENV - as it might lead to exposing values if you are not careful with your debugging.
 * No other dependencies - small size.
-* Will convert values like boolean, integer, even array (read more below)
+* Will automatically convert values to types like boolean, integer, null and even array (read more below)
 * Support closure to validate environment variables
 * Includes caching for even faster loading.
-* Does not add to variables $_ENV - which might lead to exposing values if you are not careful.
 * Support for multiple files

+**Important: There are some limitations to the .env file format.
+See below.**

 Getting Started
 ---------------